camunda/camunda-docs-manual/content/user-guide/process-engine/templating.md

 Camunda BPM supports template engines which are implemented as script engines compatible with JSR-223.
 As a result, templates can be used everywhere where scripts can be used.

-In community distributions of Camunda BPM, the following template engines are provided out of the
+In community distributions of Camunda BPM, the following template engine is provided out of the
 box:

 * [FreeMarker][freemarker]

-The following template engines are provided as optional add-ons:
+The following template engine is provided as optional add-on:

 * [Apache Velocity][velocity]

 The script engine wrapper implementations can be found in the [camunda-template-engines][camunda-template-engines] repository.

-Additionally, the following template engines are supported as enterprise extension:
+Additionally, the following template engine is supported as enterprise extension:

 * [XSLT](/enterprise/download/#xslt-extension)